yassinetb/yassinetb.github.io/_posts/2024-07-01-uzbekistan.md

     - name: Food
   - name: Random stories and fun facts
 ---

+** THIS IS A WORK IN PROGRESS.
+PLEASE FEEL FREE TO REPORT TYPOS AND INACCURACIES. **

 In June 2024, I had the chance to travel to Uzbekistan for 10 days, visit the cities of Samarkand and Bukhara, and most importantly, extensively interact with my friend Amir's Uzbek family and attend the wedding of his cousin - *Dilshod Aka*.
 This trip was nothing short of extraordinary, and I will try to give an overview of some highlights in this blogpost.
 I tried here to synthetize the most interesting stories and observations about my stay in Uzbekistan - a country with rich historical relevance, strong culture and traditions, and most importantly, a country still very preserved from the cultural dilution caused by globalization and mass tourism.